garrbows/instini/README.md

 # Instini

-Instini is an http based instagram bot.
+Instini is an http based Instagram bot.

 ## Features